 Urinary catheters are tubes inserted into the bladder through the urethra to drain urine.
 Twelve to 16 percent of adult hospitalized patients will have a urinary catheter during their hospital stay.
-A urinary tract infection (UTI) involves any part of the urinary system including the urethra, bladder, ureters and kidney.
+14 A urinary tract infection (UTI) involves any part of the urinary system including the urethra, bladder, ureters and kidney.

-UTIs account for more than 15 percent of infections reported by acute care hospitals and are tied with pneumonia as the second most common type of healthcare-associated infection, second only to SSIs.
-Approximately 80 percent of healthcare-associated UTIs are caused by instrumentation of the urinary tract.
-CAUTIs may cause discomfort to the patient, prolonged hospital stay and increased cost and mortality.
-It has been estimated that annually, more than 13,000 deaths are associated with CAUTIs.
+UTIs account for more than 15 percent of infections reported by acute care hospitals and are tied with pneumonia as the second most common type of healthcare-associated infection, second only to SSIs.15 Approximately 80 percent of healthcare-associated UTIs are caused by instrumentation of the urinary tract.
+CAUTIs may cause discomfort to the patient, prolonged hospital stay and increased cost and mortality.16 It has been estimated that annually, more than 13,000 deaths are associated with CAUTIs.17

-The standardized infection ratio of CAUTIS for Delaware was higher than predicted, as indicated by the SIR of 1.49 (Table 1b), which is interpreted as 49 percent more infections than predicted.
-This SIR is statistically significant, based on the 95% CI of 1.18 to 1.85.
-SIRs for Kent General and AI duPont were higher than expected and the SIR for Christiana Hospital was modestly higher than expected.
-For the remaining five hospitals, small numbers of devices contributed to imprecise SIR estimates, making it difficult to interpret.
+The standardized infection ratio of CAUTIs for Delaware was higher than predicted, as indicated by the SIR of 1.21 (Table 1b), which is interpreted as 21 percent more infections than predicted.
+The SIR for Kent General was higher than expected and was statistically significant based on the confidence limits of 1.65 to 3.83.
+The SIR for Christiana Hospital was modestly higher than expected.
+For the remaining five hospitals, small numbers of device days contributed to imprecise SIR estimates, making results difficult to interpret.